dejoo10/UWB/README.md

 ---

-## 📊 How It Works: Time-of-Flight (ToF)
+## 📊 How It Works: Time-of-Arrival (ToA)

-The system uses **Time-of-Flight (ToF)** to measure distance.
+The system uses **Time-of-Arrival (ToA)** to measure distance.
 The Tag sends a radio pulse, the Anchor receives it and sends a response.
 The time taken for this round trip is used to calculate distance with high precision ($Speed \times Time = Distance$).

 ![TOA Calculation](./images/UWB_distanceCalcwithTOA.jpg)